 The Korean Peninsula was governed by a number of Korean dynasties for more than a millennium until annexed by Japan in 1910 following the Russo-Japanese War, a legacy that still impacts on relations between both Koreas and Japan.
 Japan's colonial rule over Korea ended when Japan was defeated in 1945, marking the end of the Second World War.
-Final days of Korea's liberation coincided with the Cold War during which American and Soviet forces agreed that their zones of occupation would meet at the 38th parallel.
-This became the dividing line between the newly independent countries, North and South Korea, officially the Democratic People's Republic of Korea (DPRK) and the Republic of Korea (ROK) respectively, at independence in 1948.
+The peninsula was initially occupied by American and Soviet forces, which agreed that their zones of occupation would meet at the 38th parallel.
+This became the dividing line between North and South Korea, officially the Democratic People's Republic of Korea (DPRK) and the Republic of Korea (ROK) respectively, at independence in 1948.
 The DPRK was a one-party state backed by the Soviet Union and communist China.
 On 25 June, 1950, the DPRK invaded the ROK.
 Korean War hostilities ended on 27 July 1953 with the signing of an Armistice Agreement.
-A Military Demarcation Line in the centre of a 4km-wide De-Militarized Zone (DMZ) has served as the de-facto border since then.top of page
+A Military Demarcation Line in the centre of a 4km-wide De-Militarized Zone (DMZ) has served as the de-facto border since then.

-The DPRK’s founding leader, Kim Il-sung, was a prominent member of the resistance during the period of Japanese occupation before 1945.
-Dubbed the “Great Leader” following his death in 1994, he was succeeded, as planned, by his son, the “Dear Leader” Kim Jong-il, who died in December 2011.
-During Kim Jong-il’s final years, his third son Kim Jong-un had been groomed to continue the political dynasty.
+The DPRK’s founding leader, Kim Il-sung, was a prominent member of the resistance during the period of Japanese occupation.
+Dubbed the “Great Leader”, he was succeeded, as planned, by his son, the “Dear Leader” Kim Jong-il, who died in December 2011.
+During Kim Jong-il’s final years, his third son Kim Jong-un was groomed to continue the political dynasty.
 Kim Jong-un is now leader of the DPRK, formally the Supreme Commander of the Korean People’s Army (KPA) and leader of the WPK.
 His succession took place far more quickly than his father’s, but he appears to have consolidated power in Pyongyang.

-The Korean People’s Army plays an important role in the running of the country under the songun (military first) policy.
+The KPA plays an important role in the running of the country under the songun (military first) policy.
 Conscription starts at 17-years-old for Korean men and lasts for at least 10 years, with more limited recruitment for women, meaning the DPRK maintains an armed force over one million-strong – the 4th-largest army in the world.

 The DPRK is a centrally planned, predominately state-owned economy where significant inequalities exist between ruling officials and the rest of the population.
 In 2002, the government introduced measures to adjust wages and prices, open commercial markets selling food and other items, and alter agricultural and enterprise policies.
 These created severe inflation and the government backtracked on these changes, including reintroducing rationing.
 In 2009, the government issued a new currency cutting two zeros off the old denominations.

-DPRK’s annual food production is insufficient to meets its needs and malnutrition is widespread especially in remote communities.
+DPRK’s annual food production is insufficient to meet its needs and malnutrition is widespread, especially in remote communities.
 The mostly mountainous country has sizeable deposits of coal, along with other minerals and metals, but energy shortages have caused a sharp slowdown in industrial production.
 Government spending is heavily weighted towards defence and military objectives.
-Almost 16% of the total state budget was allocated to national defence in 2003 and Pyongyang has declared that it has increased this commitment since then.

-Inter-Korean cooperation resulted in a free-trade zone, the Kaesong Industrial Complex (KIC), being established north of the DMZ.
-Since 2004, the KIC has enabled South Korean small- and medium-sized businesses to operate with northern labour and tax benefits although the border has been closed temporarily in times of tension and the DPRK unilaterally closed the whole complex in 2013 for several months.
+Inter-Korean dialogue resulted in a free-trade zone, the Kaesong Industrial Complex (KIC), being established just north of the DMZ.
+Since 2004, the KIC has enabled about 120 South Korean small- and medium-sized businesses to operate with northern labour and tax benefits - although the border has been closed temporarily in times of tension and the DPRK unilaterally closed the whole complex in 2013 for several months.
 Another inter-Korean economic project, tours to special tourism regions at Kaesong and Mt Kumgang, remains suspended after a South Korean tourist was shot at the Kumgang resort in 2008.

-Inter-Korean relations remain tense following two attacks by DPRK on ROK in 2010.
+Inter-Korean relations were severely strained following two attacks by DPRK on ROK in 2010.
 An international investigation found a DPRK torpedo was responsible for the March 2010 sinking of the ROK naval vessel, the Cheonan, which resulted in the loss of 46 lives.
 DPRK shelling across the Northern Limit Line onto Yeonpyeong Island in November 2010 killed four people and injured 19 - the first direct armed attack on South Korean civilians since the end of the Korean War.

 New Zealand has a long-standing commitment to peace and security on the Korean Peninsula.
-New Zealand contributed forces to the UN Command that opposed the DPRK during the Korean War in 1950-53 and continues to deploy three staff officers to the UN Command Military Armistice Commission.
-New Zealand joined the international condemnation of the DPRK's rocket launches and nuclear tests in 2006 and 2009 and its attacks on the Cheonan and Yeonpyeong Island in 2010.
-Ongoing support for the 6PT process and denuclearisation of the peninsula is consistent with New Zealand's stand on global nuclear disarmament and non-proliferation.
+New Zealand contributed forces to the UN Command that opposed the DPRK during the Korean War in 1950-53 and continues to deploy three staff officers to the UN Command Military Armistice Commission based in South Korea.
+New Zealand joined the international condemnation of the DPRK's rocket launches and nuclear tests in 2006, 2009 and 2013, and its attacks on the Cheonan and Yeonpyeong Island in 2010.
+Ongoing support for the Six Party Talks process and denuclearisation of the peninsula is consistent with New Zealand's stand on global nuclear disarmament and non-proliferation.

 There has been no recorded trade between New Zealand and the DPRK since 1999.
 New Zealand has adopted regulations that give effect to UN Security Council resolutions which impose sanctions on the DPRK.
 These prohibit the supply, sale or transfer to the DPRK of certain military items, dual-use technologies, and luxury goods.
 In addition, a UN sanctions committee has designated certain DPRK individuals and companies involved with the country's nuclear and missile development be subject to a travel ban and asset freeze.

-New Zealand provides humanitarian assistance to the DPRK through international aid agencies and a small Head of Mission Fund administered by the New Zealand Embassy in Seoul.
 More than NZ$4.1 million in aid has been given to UNICEF, the WFP, and the International Federation of the Red Cross in response to DPRK-focused appeals since 1995.
-In addition, New Zealand was a financial contributor to the Korean Peninsula Energy Development Organisation until the light-water reactors project and fuel oil shipments were suspended in November 2003.
+In addition, New Zealand was also a financial contributor to the Korean Peninsula Energy Development Organisation until the light-water reactors project and fuel oil shipments were suspended in November 2003.
+New Zealand currently provides humanitarian assistance to the DPRK through a small Head of Mission Fund administered by the New Zealand Embassy in Seoul.

 Private individuals and groups from New Zealand occasionally visit the DPRK.
-These exchanges include efforts to record migratory birds, provide humanitarian and technical assistance, teach children and research birds which migrate between Oceania and North Asia.
+These exchanges include efforts to record provide humanitarian and technical assistance, teach children and research birds which migrate between Oceania and North Asia.
 A New Zealand Friendship Farm and Friendship School have benefited from contributions by private individuals and groups.
 Much of this interaction is facilitated by the NZ-DPRK Society (with help from its equivalent organisation in Pyongyang) to promote awareness, understanding and contact between citizens of both countries.

 There are a range of sports links between New Zealand and DPRK.
 In 2008, the DPRK soccer team visited New Zealand to participate in the FIFA under-17 women’s World Cup, which they won.
 The Football Ferns senior women’s team have played the DPRK twice in recent years, in 2004 and 2014, losing both times.

 The DPRK joined the UN in 1991.
 It is a member of the ASEAN Regional Forum (ARF), established to discuss Asia-Pacific security issues.
 New Zealand, however, has limited contact with DPRK in these settings.

 Diplomatic relations between New Zealand and the DPRK were formally established in March 2001.
-New Zealand’s Ambassador in Seoul, Republic of Korea, is cross-accredited to the DPRK and makes regular official visits to Pyongyang.
-The last of these was in September 2012.
+New Zealand’s Ambassador in Seoul, Republic of Korea, is cross-accredited to the DPRK and makes regular official visits to Pyongyang, the most recent being December 2013.
 The DPRK’s Embassy in Jakarta, Indonesia, is responsible for diplomatic relations with New Zealand.
-North Korean Ambassadors cross-accredited to New Zealand have visited three times since 2001, most recently in May 2007.
+North Korean Ambassadors cross-accredited to New Zealand have visited five times since 2001, most recently in May 2014.

-Former New Zealand Foreign Minister Winston Peters accepted an invitation for a ministerial visit to the DPRK in November 2007.
-During the visit he met DPRK President Pak Yong Nam, Foreign Minister Pak Ui Chun, and the Ministers of Trade and Agriculture.
+Former New Zealand Foreign Minister Winston Peters made an official visit to the DPRK in November 2007.
+During the visit he met DPRK President Kim Yong Nam, Foreign Minister Pak Ui Chun, and the Ministers of Trade and Agriculture.
 He also visited a garment factory and farm.